mudassarsyed/testcafe/README.md

   sh runner.sh on-prem single
   ```

-  To run a specific test scenario, use the following command with the additional 'relative-test-path' argument:
+  To run a specific test scenario, use the following command with the additional '<relative-test-path>' argument:

   ```sh
   sh runner.sh on-prem single "<relative-test-path>"
   ```

-  where, the argument 'relative-test-path' can be any relative path to a test in this repository.
+  where, the argument '<relative-test-path>' can be any relative path to a test in this repository.

   E.g. "src/test/suites/offers/GPSLocationTest.js", "src/test/suites/login/LockedUserTest.js" or any of the other test paths from the project root, as outlined in [About the tests in this repository](#About-the-tests-in-this-repository) section.

   For Example

   ```sh
   sh runner.sh on-prem single src/test/suites/login/LockedUserTest.js
   ```

 - Output